Designing to Meet Thermal Demands with Altium Designer

 - The unified environment in Altium Designer gives you access to all the design features you need within a single program.Learn more about the unified environment in Altium Designer.

 - All of the design tools in Altium Designer are built on the same rules-driven design engine.
 This allows your design tools to communicate in the same language and prevents data errors that cripple other design platforms.

-- More PCBs are operating at high speeds, increasing the complexity of design constraints and simulation requirements.
+- More PCBs are operating at high speeds, increasing the complexity of design constraints, thermal conductivity, and simulation requirements.
 Altium Designer has a host of tools to help you efficiently design high speed devices.Learn more about high speed design in Altium Designer.

-Other design platform claim to offer unified feature sets, but you’ll still have to move between modules just to perform simple design tasks.
-Altium designer is the only platform that offers all of your design, verification, and simulation tools in a single interface.
+Other design platforms claim to offer unified feature sets, but you’ll still have to move between modules just to perform design tasks and thermal conductivity testing.
+Altium Designer is the only platform that offers all of your design, verification, and simulation tools in a single interface.
 Working with the best design environment helps you build the best PCBs and verify their functionality.
 Save time and money by avoiding faulty PCBs and know where to place your thermal pads or thermal paste with confidence.